News & Information

 New Event

-Starting in January, 2026, immediately following our WVMC General Luncheon, Your program director (LTC Michael Magee) will host a “Book of the Month Club” Meet -n-Greet.
+Starting in January, 2026, immediately following our WVMC General Luncheon, Your Chapter President (LTC Michael Magee) will host a “Book of the Month Club” Meet -n-Greet.
 “All are invited and highly encouraged to attend.”

 Community Support